 “They’ve gone!
 They’re not there!
 No sign of them on the putting green and the Keeper says they haven’t returned the gear.
 I’ve been all over the park – the toilets, the cafe, the tennis courts, the gardens.
 They’re not in the park!”

 “We need a policeman!” said Luke, triumphantly pointing to the police car at the end of the street.

 Joe’s face flooded with relief and the two of them rushed towards it.
-The windows were quite steamed up so it was difficult to see inside.
+The windows were quite dirty and the sun was in their eyes so it was difficult to see inside.
 Luke banged on the window.

 A loud bark made them jump back.
 Luke laughed.

 “Oh, that made me jump!
 But I weren’t scared.
 I’m not scared of dogs.”

 He banged on the driver’s door window again.

 The window was open a bit at the top so Luke peeped in the gap.